 Alabama is a contributory negligence state, which is another difficulty with wrongful death claims.
 This means if the deceased was deemed to be even 1 percent at fault, the entire claim can be thrown out.
 This means no matter how egregious the defendant’s behavior was, if the deceased contributed in any way, there is likely no recovery in a wrongful death case.

-Damages in an Alabama Wrongful Death Claim
+Damages in a Wrongful Death Claim in Alabama